 Joe Wicks, aka, The Body Coach, is a very busy man indeed.
 Not only is he a fitness coach, presenter and author, but he's also a proud dad of two, with daughter Indie and new baby boy Marley.
 And between looking after his children and his successful business, he's somehow found the time to launch his new project, Wean In 15 (clever, huh!).

-After the incredible success of his Lean in 15 books and Bodycoach plan, diet and fitness expert is now launching Wean in 15 as a book after its huge success on Instagram.
-Understanding that weaning can be an overwhelming process for many parents and getting your baby from breast feeding to eating solid foods at the dinner table can be a daunting task, Joe has decided to create a simple guide to weaning.
+After the incredible success of his Lean in 15 books and Bodycoach plan, diet and fitness expert has now launched Wean in 15 after its huge success on Instagram.
+Understanding that weaning can be an overwhelming process for many parents and getting your baby from breast feeding to eating solid foods at the dinner table can be a daunting task, Joe has created a simple guide to weaning.

 Wean in 15 includes expert advice and simple tips plus one hundred tasty recipes for your baby to try, making it a brilliant book for new parents.
 After recently becoming a dad for the second time to baby son Marley, we caught up with Joe to chat to him about his new book.